The Ultimate Call Sheet Template

 7. Shooting schedule

 Next, you need to list the scenes you're shooting on the day, which will be dictated by your shooting schedule.
-At minimum, this should include the scene numbers, set, a list of cast members in each scene, and a short description.
+At minimum, your call sheet should include the scene numbers, set, a list of cast members in each scene, and a short description.
 More advanced schedules will feature extra information, like load-in times, meal breaks, company moves, and more details about each scene.
+Ensuring everyone is on the same page regarding the shooting schedule helps maintain efficiency and coordination throughout the production day.

 8. Cast list